Home > Home Security > 7 Tips To Improve Your Home’s Security

 4. Outdoor Security Lighting

 Intruders don’t want to be seen.
-To make your home less of a target, install exterior security lighting fixtures outside your home and on your shed or garage.
+To make your home less of a target, install exterior security lighting fixtures outside and on your shed or garage.
 Timers and motion detectors will give you control over when the lights go on and off, which will help save electricity.

 5. Sliding Glass Door Security

-6. High Security Door Locks
+6. High-Security Door Locks

-If your home doesn’t have a good dead bolt on the front door, now is the time to replace your old dead bolt with something more secure.
-Your front door lock should have a 1-inch long dead bolt, metal strike plate, and 3-inch long mounting screws.
+If your home doesn’t have a good deadbolt on the front door, now is the time to replace your old deadbolt with something more secure.
+Your front door lock should have a 1-inch long deadbolt, metal strike plate, and 3-inch long mounting screws.
 Consumer Reports has some good recommendations here.

 7. Interior Light Timers